 If your name or Social Security number is incorrect on your Peace Corps W-2, cross out the error and write in the correction.
 You can still submit the W-2 with a marked correction to the IRS; you do not need a new W-2 issued by Peace Corps.
-However If you do have a change to your name or Social Security number, please contact Peace Corps immediately so we could update our records and the file we submit to Social Security Administration and IRS.
+However if you do have a change to your name or Social Security number, please contact Peace Corps immediately so we could update our records and the file we submit to Social Security Administration and IRS.
 You may not correct any dollar amounts on your W-2.
 If you feel the amounts listed on our W-2 are incorrect, please immediately contact Peace Corps Volunteer and PSC Financial Services at taxhelp@peacecorps.gov to allow us to investigate and reissue, if needed.

-My Close of Service in December 2015.
-Why did I get a 2016 W-2 but I did not get 1095-C?
+My Close of Service was in December 2018.
+Why did I get a 2019 W-2 but I did not get 1095-C?

-The Peace Corps tax year runs from December 1, 2015 - November 30, 2016.
-Volunteers who COS in December 2015 are considered to have income in the following tax year for the purpose of readjustment allowance earnings.
-That's why you received a 2016 W-2, even though you actually completed service in 2015.
-You should include the information from your 2016 W-2 in your 2016 tax return.
-Although you have received W-2 for 2016, you will NOT receive 1095-C for 2016 tax year because you did not did not serve any days in calendar year 2016.
+Volunteers who COS in December 2018 are considered to have income in the following tax year for the purpose of Readjustment Allowance earnings because the final Readjustment Allowance earning is reported on the first of each month for the previous month.
+The last prorated or full Readjustment Allowance earning for December was reported as earned on January 1, 2019.
+Although you have received W-2 for 2019, you will NOT receive 1095-C for 2019 tax year because you did not did not serve any days in calendar year 2019.